Frequently Asked Questions for Internship Applicants

 I’ve been accepted to the Healthy Villages internship.
 Can I work on HIV/AIDS only?

-Through the Healthy Villages program, we work at a village-by-village level to address the most pressing healthcare concerns of each community; malaria, eye care, HIV/STIs, household sanitation and hygiene practices (which includes latrine coverage), and family planning access.
+Through the Healthy Villages program, we work at a village-by-village level to address the most pressing healthcare concerns of each community: malaria, HIV/STIs, household sanitation and hygiene practices (which includes latrine coverage), and family planning access.
 We partner with community based organizations, non-governmental organizations, international and national interns, volunteers, and government officials ranging from the district to the village level.
 Interns working on the Healthy Villages program work on activities and initiatives that run through all of these issues.
 Thus, as an intern you will be able to work on HIV/AIDS work, but you will also need to work on activities and programs in other focus areas such as water, sanitation, malaria, and family planning.
 A few interns will be part of follow-up teams which will run monitoring and evaluation work of past UVP activities.
-Another small group of interns may work on a project team focused on one area (e.g., nutrition), to see how UVP can be support villages in the Healthy Villages program in terms of nutrition.
+Another small group of interns may work on a project team focused on one area (e.g., nutrition), to see how UVP can support villages in the Healthy Villages program in terms of nutrition.

 What does the project provide volunteers?